BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 User Persona Examples:
 - ChRIS developers and ChRIS administrators who want to understand how the ChRIS platform runs on different network topologies.
-- Researchers/Developers who want to benchmark and compare the efficiency of clusters for their experiments.
+- Researchers/Developers who want to benchmark and compare the efficiency of different network topologies for their experiments.